lithqube/QinousHMI/ReactHMI/README.md

 # Frontend

 This is the Qinous Frontend.
-It is written in [Typescript](http://www.typescriptlang.org/), uses [React](https://facebook.github.io/react/) as its view layer and [webpack](https://github.com/webpack/webpack) for creating production and development builds.
+It is written in [Typescript](http://www.typescriptlang.org/), uses [React](https://facebook.github.io/react/) with Redux and [webpack](https://github.com/webpack/webpack) for creating production and development builds.
 See additional information on why and how we use these components below.

 ## Install